 If you are only going to change or add one thing to your day in order to improve your health I recommend adding 1/2 ounce of water per pound of body weight.
-This means if you weigh 150 lbs then that means that you need 75 ounces of water per day.
-Since 128 ounces are in a gallon of water a 150 lbs person would drink a little more than half of a gallon per day.
+This means if you weigh 150 pounds then you need 75 ounces of water per day.
+Since 128 ounces are in a gallon of water a 150 pound person would drink a little more than half of a gallon per day.

 Most people begin their day the same way, which is going to the bathroom.
 After that, the very next thing I do is drink two big 8 ounce glasses of water.
 Sometimes people are worried that this will make them feel full, but really, it will go away quickly.
 Your body is ready to absorb the water – especially first thing in the morning.

 After a couple of days drinking two glasses of water in the morning, your body will be working better.
 This might show up in the form of better functioning bowels or a clearer head.